kfleming123/courseara_mach_learning_univ_mich/README.md

 # courseara_mach_learning_univ_mich
-Completed assignments for the University of Michigan's Applied Machine Learning class on Coursera.<br>
+## Completed programming assignments for the University of Michigan's Applied Machine Learning class on Coursera.
 **Assignment 1:** Classifier based on breast cancer data.<br>
 **Assignment 2:** Adjusting key parameters of various supervised learning models.<br>
 **Assignment 3:** Train several models and evaluate how effectively they predict instances of fraud using data based on data from a Kaggle competition.<br>